What’s It Like To Be An Instacart Shopper?

 You can see what the company is like through their culture and practices.

-They recently celebrated LGBTQ+ Pride Month, as well as to work day.
+They recently celebrated LGBTQ+ Pride Month, as well as bring your kid to work day.

 The in-person offices, where part-time shoppers complete orientation and career positions work, offers snacks and a yoga room.